USC-NSL/allanlab/_pages/people/jane.md

 ## Biography

 <p>
-I am a PhD candidate working with <a href="https://govindan.usc.edu/">Prof. Ramesh Govindan</a> and <a href="https://raghavan.usc.edu/">Prof. Barath Raghavan</a> at <a href="https://nsl.usc.edu/">Networked Systems Laboratory</a> at <a href="https://www.usc.edu/">University of Southern California</a>.
-I received my B.S. degree (2014) and M.S. degree (2016) in Electrical Engineering at <a href="https://www.ntu.edu.tw/english/">National Taiwan University</a>.
-I received my M.S. degree in Computer Science at <a href="https://www.usc.edu/">University of Southern California</a>
+I received my MS and PhD in Computer Science at <a href="https://www.usc.edu/">University of Southern California</a> where I was advised by <a href="https://govindan.usc.edu/">Prof. Ramesh Govindan</a> and <a href="https://raghavan.usc.edu/">Prof. Barath Raghavan</a> at <a href="https://nsl.usc.edu/">Networked Systems Laboratory</a> at <a href="https://www.usc.edu/">University of Southern California</a>.
+I received my BS degree (2014) and M.S. degree (2016) in Electrical Engineering at <a href="https://www.ntu.edu.tw/english/">National Taiwan University</a>.

 My current research interest is to automate protocol code generation on specifications, in which I target on analyzing English-written ambiguous RFCs and automatically converting all types of protocols into executable and efficient codes.
+My broader interest includes exploring diverse network infrastructures and networked systems.

 If you have any questions, please contact me at [last name]y[at]usc[dot]edu
 </p>